Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: METHODS AND SYSTEM DESIGN

-In this work, the one-step Gauss-Newton method is employed to solve the EIT inverse problem due to its ability to deliver fast, real-time estimation.
-By leveraging time-difference imaging\cite{RN656}, the relationship between the reconstructed conductivity changes $\Delta \boldsymbol{\sigma}$ and the measured boundary voltage variations $\Delta \mathbf{V}$ can be expressed as follows:

-where, $\mathbf{J}^T$ represents the transpose of the Jacobian matrix $\mathbf{J}$, $\lambda$ is a scalar hyperparameter, which is set to 0.2 to balance image resolution and noise suppression. $\mathbf{R}$ denotes the regularization matrix.
-The matrix $\mathbf{R}$ is computed using the Newton’s One-Step Error Reconstructor (NOSER) prior\cite{RN983}.
+where $\mathbf{J}^T$ represents the transpose of the sensitivity matrix $\mathbf{J}$, $\lambda$ is a scalar hyperparameter that controls the regularization strength, chosen heuristically. $\mathbf{R}$ denotes the regularization matrix.
+The matrix $\mathbf{R}$ is computed using Newton’s One-Step Error Reconstructor (NOSER) prior\cite{RN983}.
+This transformation is treated as a linear mapping in our neural pipeline and is also used for touch reconstruction after classification.

-Traditionally, EIT tactile sensors were installed on fixed surfaces with minimal bending or deformation, allowing the reference voltage ${\mathbf{V}^{ref}}$ to remain constant.
-However, in this study, the sensor must accurately sense touch even when bent, necessitating dynamic updates to the reference voltage for differential imaging.

-Figure \ref{fig2} illustrates the flowchart of the proposed method, which dynamically updates the reference voltage to enable simultaneous touch and bending detection and measurement.
-The process begins with sensor input signals being processed through a reference signal management module, which establishes stable signal baselines.
-A global voltage reference—collected when the sensor is undeformed—is used for pre-reconstruction, generating an initial estimate of the sensor's state.
-Modality classification then determines whether the input corresponds to touch or bending.

-If bending is detected, the touch reference (collected after bending) is updated to account for dynamic changes, ensuring accurate touch sensing.
-For touch sensing, a dedicated reconstruction process is executed based on the updated touch reference, followed by modality classification to confirm touch presence.
-If touch is identified, detailed touch information is extracted; if bending is detected, the system predicts the bending angle using the global reference while refining touch-related data from the pre-reconstruction step.

-This framework integrates global and dynamic touch references, enabling robust classification and extraction of touch and bending information.
-By employing a dual reconstruction approach, the system adapts to varying conditions, ensuring high accuracy in simultaneous touch and bending measurements.